 It’s a neat little tool that allows you to place maps into your mockups directly from Mapbox, with customization options.

-All the tools listed in this article represent a small sliver of the accessibility work to be done in content design.
+All the Figma accessibility plugins listed in this article represent a small sliver of the accessibility work to be done in content design.

-Ultimately, this is just about the tools – it can take time to get the details right, so start now and put together a toolkit that will enable you to create customer experiences that foster accessibility and connections.
+Ultimately, this resource is just about the tools.
+It can take time to get the details right.
+Our advice is to start now and put together a design toolkit that will enable you to create customer experiences that foster accessibility and connections.

 Further reading